Unsolicited applications for scientific PhD positions (m/f/d) and postdoctoral positions (m/f/d) are always welcome!

 - Köln Fortune

-Schützmann MP*, Hasecke F*, Bachmann S, Zielinski M, Hänsch S, Schröder GF, Zempel H, Hoyer W. (* indicates shared first-authorship)
+Schützmann MP*, Hasecke F*, Bachmann S*, Zielinski M, Hänsch S, Schröder GF, Zempel H#, Hoyer W.# (* indicates shared first-authorship, #indicates shared last-authorship)

 Endo-lysosomal Aβ concentration and pH trigger formation of Aβ oligomers that potently induce Tau missorting.